Nova Arianto

-Nova Arianto Sartono (born 4 November 1978) is an Indonesian professional football coach and former player of Chinese Indonesian descent who last played for Pelita Bandung Raya as a defender and currently works as an assistant coach for Indonesia national under-19 football team under Shin Tae-yong.
+Nova Arianto Sartono (born 4 November 1979) is an Indonesian professional football coach and former player who last played for Pelita Bandung Raya as a defender and currently works as the head coach of the Indonesia national under-20 football team.

 Biography

 Nova Arianto, who is a Roman Catholic, played for a very long time in Persebaya before leaving for Persib.
 He is used to scoring goals from corner kicks.
 He has played 112 times for Persib and scored 8 goals.
 He is the son of Persibo Bojonegoro coach Sartono Anwar and Tan Djiet Nio.

 Sartono Anwar is a well-known coach who led PSIS Semarang to win the 1987 Premier Division and became one of the national team coaches from the 1980s to early 90s.

 Finally, Sartono Anwar, who has also trained UMS Jakarta (Galatama), BPD Central Java (Galatama), Assyabaab Salim Group, Petrokimia Putra, Arseto Solo, Putra Samarinda, Persibo Bojonegoro led Persisam Putra Samarinda.